 Daniel Heath Justice is a Colorado-born Canadian citizen of the Cherokee Nation.
 He specializes in Aboriginal Studies and Indigenous Native North American literatures, cultural studies and literary history, and speculative fiction.

-Dr Linc Kesler, Associate Professor, English and First Nations and Indigenous Studies; Director, First Nations House of Learning; Sr Advisor to the President on Aboriginal Affairs
+Dr Linc Kesler, Associate Professor, English and First Nations and Indigenous Studies (on research leave)

 Dr Kesler’s indigenous ancestry is Oglala Lakota.
 His research work focuses on the relationship between technological change and the representation of knowledge, a topic vital to strategizing the survival of Indigenous communities.
 He is also interested in developing uses of emerging technologies that serve the needs of Indigenous communities.

-Dr Sheryl Lightfoot, Associate Professor, First Nations and Indigenous Studies and Political Science; Canada Research Chair in Global Indigenous Rights and Politics
+Dr Sheryl Lightfoot, Associate Professor, First Nations and Indigenous Studies and Political Science; Canada Research Chair in Global Indigenous Rights and Politics; Senior Advisor to the President on Indigenous Affairs

 Mr Duncan McCue, Adjunct Professor, School of Journalism